 If you’re considering a dedicated app, keep in mind what customers seek.
 According to data from Heady, customers rely on apps that provide a convenient and easy-to-use interface, as well as apps that have better prices or promotions not found on other platforms, such as the business’s website.

 The report showed that younger consumers (between the ages of 16 and 34) were more likely to choose an app because of personalization.
 On the other hand, those with an annual income of less than $50,000 are more likely to prioritize apps that integrate the use of mobile wallets for payment, such as Apple Pay and Google Pay.

 How does an app improve on your current website?

 A website offering general information about your company is a necessity, like having a telephone.
-And like the telephone, your customers must expend effort to use it by searching out your homepage, bookmarking your site and navigating specific information.
-Even the friendliest of mobile websites are more complex and time-consuming than a mobile app.
+And like a telephone, your customers must expend effort to use it by searching out your homepage, bookmarking your site and navigating specific information.
+Even the friendliest mobile website is more complex and time-consuming than a mobile app.

 What is your strategy for building an app?

-App builders include AppMachine, BuildFire, GoodBarber and ShoutEm are excellent resources for those who can spend the time to learn and use them.
-While not especially difficult, designing an app with this software will take time, which may be something you don’t have, especially if you also have a business to run.
+App builders include AppMachine, BuildFire, GoodBarber and Shoutem.
+These tools are excellent resources for those who can spend the time to learn and use them.
+While using software to design your app is not especially difficult, it takes time, which may be something you don’t have – especially if you also have a business to run.
 In that case, consider pulling in additional expertise to lend a hand.